edkelly303/elm-composer/README.md

 ### Ok, what the heck actually happened there?

-In our `main` function, we called a function called `compose`.
-The `compose` function takes the output of our counter component's `view` function (i.e. a value of type `Html Counter.Msg`), converts its `msg` type to a type that is compatible with `elm-composer`, and puts it into a record, under a field called `counterView`.
+In our `main` function, we called a function called `groupedAs`.
+The `groupedAs` function takes the output of our counter component's `view` function (i.e. a value of type `Html Counter.Msg`), converts its `msg` type to a type that is compatible with `elm-composer`, and puts it into a record, under a field called `counterView`.

 At runtime, `elm-composer` passes this record into `myApp`s `init`, `update`, `view` and `subscriptions` functions as the first argument, which we've called `components`.